The Algarve, Portugal with kids,

 The Algarve, Portugal with little kids works best when you slow down.
 Our approach: book a comfortable home base, plan one thing a day, and leave room for the rest.
 Here’s the whole plan — one week, how to stretch it to two, and the honest costs from Boston.

-Pre-book the big experiences through GetYourGuide (we price-check the same tours on Viator).
+Pre-book kayak tours and boat trips through GetYourGuide.
 With kids, walking straight in beats a queue every time.

 What landed — and what we’d skip